TBooker/TBooker.github.io/oban.md

 I have a really cool dog named Oban.
 I often think that she is the pinnacle of human achievement.

-Oban has been borrowing my laptop for some of her own research.
-[Check it out here](https://tbooker.shinyapps.io/ObanzCheezeApp/)

 ![](/img/other/OBANCOOLPUP.JPG "Humankind's greatest achievement")

 ![](/img/other/OBAN_BERRY.jpg "She guards me and the berries")